CSCI-442-Mines/student-env/docs/Setting Up The Docker Container.md

 ```
 $ docker start operating_systems
 ```

+TODO: The command above does not launch a command prompt on the container.
+I think we should repeat the instructions given under "Enter the docker container from the terminal" section in the docker-foo, here as well.

 Alternatively, in the Docker tab in vscode, you can also just right click the container, and click "Start".